4d/docs/website/translated_docs/pt/API/datastoreClass.md

 Se não encontrar nenhum armazém de dados *localID*, o comando devolve **Null**.

-Objects available in the `cs.Datastore` are mapped from the target database with respect to the [ORDA general rules](Concepts/dsMapping.md#general-rules).
+Objects available in the `cs.
+Datastore` are mapped from the target database with respect to the [ORDA general rules](Concepts/dsMapping.md#general-rules).

 #### Exemplo 1